 Location services is just one example of future issues that will likely emerge as the case law develops.
 The increased use of devices that to communicate and work in the digital world will likely mean that an increasing amount of our data is being recorded – both with and without our explicit knowledge or understanding of what is being logged.
 Turning this data into documents for litigation purposes can be as easy as a click of a button.
 As litigators, our job must be to understand what this data consists of and to explore how it can be used during the discovery process.

 James Hirsh was called to the Bar in 2015 and has been practicing as an insurance defence litigator ever since.
-His practice is focused on tort motor vehicle accident, occupier’s liability, property, product liability, construction defects and commercial litigation claims.
+His practice is focused on tort motor vehicle accidents, occupier’s liability, property, product liability, construction defects and commercial litigation claims.